OValery16/gender-age-classification/genderWeights/README.md

 # This model run on top of the INCEPTION_v3 model.
 The INCEPTION_v3 modelextract the image features, which are used by our classifier to extract the gender information (male/female).
+This folder should contain the checkpoint files

 # You can dowload these files with the following [link](https://drive.google.com/open?id=1a_-_9IqRtBcC0wJjrmnnaFAi4pFrmFLX)